Answers to frequently asked questions about the Global Partnership.

 Why join the conversation?

-Endorsing the Global Partnership means joining 161 countries and 56 organisations that are working together to ensure funding, time and knowledge bring about the maximum impact for development.
+Since its inception, the Global Partnership was endorsed by 161 countries and 56 organisations that are now working together to ensure funding, time and knowledge bring about the maximum impact for development.
 As part of the ‘how’ to implement the 2030 Agenda, the Global Partnership is a forum for shared accountability and shared learning to support the implementation of internationally-agreed principles for more effective development co-operation.

 Global Partnership stakeholders have access to myriad peer-learning opportunities and targeted support to increasing the effectiveness of their development partnerships.
 In addition, joining the Global Partnership demonstrates your country or organisation’s commitment to maximum impact for poverty eradication.